 The day after this sage advice, I went running and about 15 minutes in, at the base of the hill on my regular neighborhood route, I got that sinking feeling.
 "This isn't fun.
 I have to make it back up the hill.
 I hate Jimmy Cliff."
 In the middle of the swarm of negative thoughts swirling around my head flashed the words, "bring some serenity to it."
 And I did.

 The run was still hard, but now I was inside of the experience instead of fighting to get out of it.
 I could smell that post-rain-wet-sidewalk smell I love.
 I turned the music up.
 I gave myself permission to walk up the steepest part of the hill.
-I didn't look at my watch once.
 I know running will still be a struggle, just like yoga and a thousand other things in my life.
 But I also know that, if I can remember to bring some serenity to my running, I will struggle just a little bit less.